Mattiwos/ternary_matmul_afu/afu/README.md

 ### Running the AFU

 After the design compiles, the ```afu/py/profile_core.py``` script may be run to profile the AFU.
 The script programs the .gbs file, assembles and programs the matrix unit core instruction memory, and applies random test vectors.
-The script will not perform functional verification beyond checking that output vectors are updated.
+Prebuilt GBS files are available w/ various vector dimensions in the gbs_archive directory.
+The procedure to test the designs is shown below.
+The script will not perform functional verification beyond checking that output vectors are updated (when the --debug switch is set).
 TODO: compare the output to a golden reference model.
-Prebuilt GBS files are available w/ varyious vector dimensions in the gbs_archive directory.
-To procedure to test the designs is as follows

 1. Untar the archive (this example will show the flow for a design with D=512)